 Our team of Patient Advocates is available to answer questions you may have about homeopathy.

 However, some studies have reported positive findings about the use of homeopathy following chemotherapy.
-In one study published in the journal Cancer, the homeopathic medication Traumeel S was found to significantly reduce the severity and duration of stomatitis from chemotherapy in children undergoing bone marrow transplantation.
+In one study published in the journal Cancer, the homeopathic medication known as “traumeel s” was found to significantly reduce the severity and duration of stomatitis (an inflamed and sore mouth) from chemotherapy in children undergoing bone marrow transplantation.

 Homeopathic remedies are made in adherence to the guidelines of the Homeopathic Pharmacopeia of the United States (HPUS), which became law in 1938 by the U.S. Congress.
 Such remedies do not require a prescription and they don’t require a note or a recommendation from a doctor.
 If a remedy claims to treat cancer, it must be sold by prescription.

-Homeopathy is not known to interfere with standard treatments, but all considerations should be discussed with a qualified physician.
+Homeopathy is not known to interfere with standard treatments, but any homeopathic treatment should be discussed first with your oncologist.

 View our resources for patients and familiesGet Help Today